Skip to main content Skip to footer

 Dunlop JH-F1 Jimi Hendrix Fuzz Face

-Pictured: Dunlop JH-F1 Jimi Hendrix Fuzz Face Pedal
+Shop Now: Dunlop JH-F1 Jimi Hendrix Fuzz Face Pedal

 The Dunlop JH-F1 Jimi Hendrix Fuzz Face is a lovingly accurate recreation of one of the most legendary fuzz pedals of all time, as used in Hendrix’ iconic signal chain, plugged into a Octavia, Uni-Vibe and Marshall stack.
 Based on analysis of the best of a number of classic original Arbiter Fuzz Face pedals, this hardwired fuzz is about as simple as you can get, with only two knobs—Volume and Fuzz—that's it.
 Like the original, it is extremely interactive with your playing dynamics and your guitar's volume knob in a completely organic way.
 If early psychedelia is your jam, this is the pedal.
+You can dig into Dunlop's full assortment in our Fuzz Face buying guide.

 Electro-Harmonix Classics USA Big Muff Pi

-• Low, 3mA current draw
+• Low 3mA current draw

 • True-bypass design